-- Each school is limited to twenty-five (25) submissions.
+- Each school is limited to 25 submissions.
 There is no limit to the number of students you may bring.

-- Participants should bring at least twenty (20) copies of their manuscripts to be taken to the session at which their work will be evaluated.
+- Participants should bring at least 20 copies of their manuscripts to take to the session where their work will be evaluated.

 - To ensure the continued quality of the Festival experience, we limited the number of participants to 300.

-- Students should pick up their annotated manuscripts at the end of the workshop session time they were assigned to.
+- Students should pick up their annotated manuscripts at the end of the workshop session time to which they were assigned.

 |8:00 - 9:00 am||Check-In, Hamilton Room (in the University Center)|